microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

         self.visit(node.expr1, mtd)
         self.visit(node.expr2, mtd)
 ```
-Include all the subexpressions of the node which is being added, but no need to add int constants (which are not recursively explored)
+Include all the sub-expressions of the node which is being added, but no need to add `int` constants (which are not recursively explored).

 5. In `SeeDot\seedot\compiler\ast\printAST.py`, within the `PrintAST` class, add the following method:
 ``` python
     def visitConvolution(self, node: AST.Convolution):